supertigim/ielts9/test3.listening.section3.md

 CAROLINE: I can see that.

-TUTOR: **Ihe drawback is that everyone in the group seems to share the same ideas... they keep being repeated in all the dissertations**.
+TUTOR: **The drawback is that everyone in the group seems to share the same ideas... they keep being repeated in all the dissertations**.

 CAROLINE: Okay.